Mom's Kitchen Handbook

 1. Preheat the oven to 375°F. Grease a 12-cup muffin tin.

-2. In a medium bowl, use electric beaters or a whisk to cream the butter and sugar until smooth.
+2. In a large bowl, use electric beaters or a whisk to cream the butter and sugar until smooth.
 Add the lemon zest and the eggs and whisk until incorporated.
 Add the buttermilk and mix again until incorporated.

 3. Add the flour and baking powder to the bowl and use a rubber spatula to fold them into the batter just until the dry ingredients are mixed in.
 The batter should be a smooth, even consistency.